eavc/ash_ai/usage-rules.md

 ### Production MCP Server

-For production environments, set up authentication and add the MCP router:
+For production environments, configure OAuth 2.1 bearer token authentication and forward `/mcp` to the router:

 ```elixir
 # Add api_key strategy to your auth pipeline